Noise Figure Calculator

 The noise figure is the common logarithm of the ratio of input SNR to output SNR, where SNR refers to the signal-to-noise ratio.
 This ratio is a measure of the strength of the desired signal in comparison to the acceptable level of background noise.
 The noise factor is a similar idea but does not use logarithms.

-We can categorize any unwanted disturbance that impacts the quality of the signal as noise, and it can disrupt data transfer of texts, graphics, audio, and video.
-So, studying the noise factor of a circuit or system is significant if you wish to improving the system's performance.
+We can categorize any unwanted disturbance that impacts the quality of the signal as noise, and it can disrupt the data transfer of texts, graphics, audio, and video.
+So, studying the noise factor of a circuit or system is significant if you wish to improve the system's performance.
+In case you get curious about data transfer from one device to another, try our data transfer calculator.

 Noise factor and noise figure definitions